n1koo/docker-gc/README.md

 eg `docker-gc -command=diskspace -interval=5m -high_disk_space_threshold=85 -low_disk_space_threshold=50`

-Monitors the disk volume used by Docker and if used disk space hits the `high_disk_space_threshold` threshold starts cleaning up containers and images in batches of 10 until `low_disk_space_threshold` is reached.
+Monitors the disk volume used by Docker and if used disk space hits the `high_disk_space_threshold` threshold starts cleaning up images in batches of 10 until `low_disk_space_threshold` is reached.

-NOTICE: for containers we cleanup based on the `containers_ttl`  because in majority of usecases it makes more senses than looping in batches.
+NOTICE1: for containers we cleanup based on the `containers_ttl` per `interval because in majority of usecases it makes more senses than looping in batches.

-For images we do this in patches of 10 starting from the oldest after that.
+NOTICE2: The amount in batch might be more than 10 if theres multiple images created at same exact moment (accuracy based on UNIX timestamp)

 ## Usage